jmcantrell/arch-bootstrap/README.md

 1. Copy this repository to the live environment
 1. Change the directory to this repository
 1. Customize the files in `./config/`
-1. Prepare the environment: `. ./scripts/prepare`
+1. Prepare the environment: `. ./scripts/prepare [/path/to/config/dir]`
+1. Optionally, declare a package cache: `export INSTALL_PACMAN_CACHE=/path/to/pacman/pkg`
 1. Run the installation script: `./scripts/install`

 After installation, the system is left mounted.